formix/infernal-engine/README.md

 Using a model (or a sub-model) is pretty simple.
 All you have to do is to call the engine's `load` method.
-Once the engine has some rules in it, changing any fact will trigger the corresponding rule uses it.
+Once the engine has some rules in it, changing any fact will trigger the matching rules that use it.
 The engine default context is always set to the root (`/`) so you don't need to prepend the first forward-slash character within your program, at the engine level.